 There are a growing number of companies offering pet insurance, and it can be overwhelming to sort through them all.
 Experts recommend going with a company that has been around for a while, as the more practice they’ve had, the better service they can provide.

 Several websites offer reviews and rankings of the most popular pet insurance plans.
 When in doubt, talk to other dog people: a personal recommendation from a friend or trusted veterinarian can help you narrow down your options and make the right decision for your dog.
+One company that receives high customer satisfaction ratings is Seattle-based HealthyPaws.
+Be sure to look at what clients say, as great customer service is almost as important as affordable coverage.

 Is pet insurance really worth the cost?